Autodesk-Forge/viewer-android-sample/README.md

 ##Setup/Usage Instructions

+* Download and install Eclipse and Android Development Tool-kit;
+* Import the source code from "existing Android code into Workspaces" in Eclipse by clicking file -> Import, selection
 * Get your consumer key and secret key from http://developer.autodesk.com
 * Set the API keys in \src\main\Credentials.java
 * Build the app to produce the *.apk